qvattr0/balatro-music-replacer/README.md

 If 7zip is not installed, the program will download it for you, but it is recommended to install it yourself [here](https://www.7-zip.org/).

+> [!WARNING]
+> On initial launch, the program will attempt to backup the original OST of the game, which is the OST of the game at the point of using the program.
+This means that if you have already replaced the OST, the program will consider _that_ to be the original OST and back that up instead.

 [Latest Release](https://github.com/qvattr0/balatro-music-multipatcher/releases/latest)

 ## Music Packs